Scholarship-Auditions/Director-Letters/README.md

 ## Data storage overview

-- **Letters**: Uploaded `.docx` files are converted to HTML and stored in an S3 bucket managed by Amplify Storage (`letterBucket`).
+- **Letters**: Uploaded `.docx` files are converted to HTML and stored in an S3 bucket managed by Amplify Storage (`letters`).
 A signed download URL is returned by the API for each letter.
 The rendered HTML is also persisted in Postgres for searchability.
 - **Dropdown data**: Writers, recipients, and categories continue to live in Postgres tables (`letterwriters`, `letterrecipients`, `lettercategories`).

 ## Amplify footprint

+- The project is deployed with **AWS Amplify Gen 2**.
+Amplify provisions S3 storage for letters and hosts both the Express API and Vite frontend via the build defined in `amplify.yml`.
+No Elastic Beanstalk resources are used.
-- Amplify Gen 2 currently provisions **only** S3 storage for letters.
-The REST API continues to run in Express, so no Amplify API resource is required—frontend calls hit the existing `/api/...` endpoints directly.
+- The REST API is still served by Express; the frontend calls the existing `/api/...` endpoints directly.
+Postgres can be hosted in Amazon RDS or another reachable Postgres instance, configured through environment variables in Amplify.

 ## Running the Project Locally